The64thGamer/cheeseepedia/content/transcriptions/july-1991-segment-2.md

 **Pasqually:**

-When I say “polka” I mean it
+When I say "polka" I mean it

 **All: (Singing)**